Providence Saint Joseph Medical Center: Leadership

 Kelly Linden was the Chief Executive at Providence Saint Joseph Medical Center up until May 14, 2021.
 Linden was responsible for the main medical center, the Roy and Patricia Disney Family Cancer Center, as well as various offsite laboratories.

-Eric Wexler serves as vice president and Chief Executive for Providence Health & Services, Southern California.
+Eric Wexler is vice president and Chief Executive for Providence Health & Services, Southern California.
 He is responsible for one of the region's largest health care systems that includes Providence Saint Joseph Medical Center, Burbank; Providence Holy Cross Medical Center, Mission Hills; Providence Tarzana Medical Center, Tarzana; Providence Saint John's Health Center, Santa Monica; Providence Little Company of Mary Medical Center, Torrance; Providence Little Company of Mary Medical Center, San Pedro; Providence Medical Institute; Providence TrinityCare Hospice; Providence High School; as well as several skilled nursing and ambulatory facilities.
 Providence Health & Services is a not-for-profit Catholic health care system, and has more than 12,000 employees, physicians and volunteers.

-From 2002 to 2010, Arnold Schaffer served as Chief Executive of Providence Health & Services California.
-Prior to Schaffer, from 1996 to 1999, Michael Madden served as CEO for the Providence Health System LA Service Area.
-Prior to this, he served as chief executive of Providence Saint Joseph Medical Center, a post held since 1993.
+From 2002 to 2010, Arnold Schaffer was Chief Executive of Providence Health & Services California.
+Prior to Schaffer, from 1996 to 1999, Michael Madden was CEO for the Providence Health System LA Service Area.
+Prior to this, he was chief executive of Providence Saint Joseph Medical Center since 1993.
 Before coming to Providence, he worked for the Sisters of Mercy Health Corporation in Farmington, Michigan, as executive vice president, Central Michigan Region.
 He received his M.A. in hospital and health administration from the University of Minnesota in 1968.
 In 1985, he attended the six-week Advanced Management Program at Harvard Business School.

 Madden is immediate-past chairman of the board of the California Healthcare Association and the immediate-past board chair of the Alliance of Catholic Health Care Systems.
 He is also the former chairman of the board of the Hospital Association of Southern California.
-He serves as the board chairman of the Sycamores, a program in Pasadena for disturbed boys, and is a long time board member of the Providence High School board of regents.
+He is the board chairman of the Sycamores, a program in Pasadena for disturbed boys, and aboard member of the Providence High School board of regents.

 Prior to Madden, James E. Sauer Jr., FACHE was the CEO of Providence Saint Joseph Medical Center from 1979 to 1992.
 Prior to his retirement, Sauer led a series of expansions of the facility and the establishment of a major cancer center.